-- 3.3.32.
-The Parish Council seeks to allocate the developed part of Site 1 for housing and part of Site 14 as a housing reserve site.
+3.3.38.
+The Parish Council seeks to allocate the developed part of Site 1 as a reserve housing site.
 Although it is noted that Site 1 does not perform as well compared to some other options against the SEA objectives.
-The site has been selected due to: overwhelming public support for its allocation during consultation; because the removal and redevelopment of farm buildings meets a key issue identified in a Household Survey to residents for new housing development to be on previously developed land; and because the site has been identified as an 'improvement area' in the Stoke Golding Conservation Area Appraisal and thus its redevelopment presents opportunities for enhancements to the built environment. - 3.3.33.
-The Parish Council initially intended to allocate the fields north of the cluster of agricultural buildings at Mulberry Farm as a reserve housing site.
+The site has been selected due to: overwhelming public support for its allocation during

+- 3.3.39.
+During the pre-Regulation 14 stage, the Parish Council intended to allocate the developed part of Site 1 for housing and part of Site 14 as a reserve housing site.
+Prior to this, the fields north of the cluster of agricultural buildings at Mulberry Farm (Site 1) were also considered as a reserve housing site.
 However, it was identified that allocating the fields could potentially cause significant harm to heritage designations, in particular the Registered Battle of Bosworth (Field) 1485.
-Therefore, a small area of Site 14 that adjoins the built area of Stoke Golding has been proposed for allocation, as the site has the next highest-ranking following Site 1 in the site assessment exercise undertaken by the Parish Council. - 3.3.34.
-Outline reasons for the selection or rejection of site options are set out in Table 3.3 below.
+Therefore, a small area of Site 14 that adjoins the built area of Stoke Golding was proposed for allocation, as the site has the next highest-ranking following Site 1 in the site assessment exercise undertaken by the Parish Council. - 3.3.40.Outline reasons for the selection or rejection of site options are set out in Table 3.3 below.